-How is this metric calculated?
-Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected (within 30 days of the contractual due date) in relation to the Board approved 2021 budgeted operator lease and mortgage interest cash revenue.
+Tenant quality is a non-GAAP measure calculated as the percentage of actual cash collected in relation to the Board approved 2023 budgeted operator lease and mortgage interest cash revenue, with adjustments made for asset sales and transitions.
 See "Use of Non-GAAP Financial Measures" below.

-Performance: In 2021, Omega achieved 96.8% tenant quality, resulting in an achievement which did not meet the threshold hurdle level.
+In 2023, Omega achieved 95.20% Tenant Quality, resulting in an achievement between the threshold and target hurdle levels.

-Weighting Threshold Target High 2021 Results 10% 5.0x 4.8x 4.6x 5.3x
+PERFORMANCE GOAL #3: Weighting Threshold Target High 2023 Results LEVERAGE 10% 5.55x 5.40x 5.25x 4.97x

-Why is this metric important?
 Leverage is important as it helps to measure our balance sheet and solvency risk and hence our ability to maintain our credit ratings and access the capital markets at favorable rates.